-Associate Dean of the College and Professor of Political ScienceProvost's Suite, Peele Hall804.firstname.lastname@example.org
+Dean of Academic Affairs and Professor of Political ScienceProvost's Suite, Peele Hall804.firstname.lastname@example.org

-As Associate Dean, Dr. Bell provides administrative support and guidance to the HAC's directors and other professional staff members.
+As Dean of Academic Affairs, Dr. Bell provides administrative support and guidance to the HAC's directors and other professional staff members.
 Under her leadership, the HAC has expanded its services to include providing mentoring and priority academic support to new students from the moment they arrive on campus.